 Apples From the Desert by Directors Matti Harari and Arik Lubetzki is an older Israeli version of the current Netflix series Unorthodox, a story about a young girl who grows up in the Satmar Hassidic sect in Brooklyn and runs away from her marriage.
 Apples From the Desert tells a similar story, an Israeli daughter raised in an orthodox community in Jerusalem, who runs away to a boyfriend in a secular kibbutz in the desert, the Negev of Israel.

 In both films, an adolescent chafes at the restrictions imposed by the Orthodox community norms.
-In Apples From the Desert, the father takes on the controlling role – worried about his daughter’s budding sexuality.
+However, in Apples From the Desert, the father takes on the controlling role – worried about his daughter’s budding sexuality.

-Chained by director Yaron Shani, tackles the same theme of the male ego dealing with adolescent sexuality but this time in a secular context.
-A policeman deals with his teenage stepdaughter’s budding sexuality while being investigated for “sexual harassment”.
+Chained by director Yaron Shani, it tackles the same theme of the male ego dealing with adolescent sexuality but this time in a secular context.
+A policeman deals with his teenage stepdaughter’s budding sexuality while being investigated for “sexual harassment.”

 What I liked about these two movies was the opportunity to explore the male characters and their conflicts in attempting to live “a good life,” each within his sphere of influence.